Discover Financial Services (DFS): A Technical Analysis

 DFS’s Market Performance

-Discover Financial Services (DFS) has experienced a 1.60% rise in stock performance for the past week, with a -1.70% drop in the past month, and a -3.35% drop in the past quarter.
-The volatility ratio for the week is 2.09%, and the volatility levels for the past 30 days are at 2.77% for DFS.
-The simple moving average for the last 20 days is 4.07% for DFS’s stock, with a simple moving average of -2.16% for the last 200 days.
+Discover Financial Services (DFS) has experienced a 4.57% rise in stock performance for the past week, with a 7.52% rise in the past month, and a -4.24% drop in the past quarter.
+The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are at 2.40% for DFS.
+The simple moving average for the last 20 days is 5.84% for DFS’s stock, with a simple moving average of -0.01% for the last 200 days.

 Analysts’ Opinion of DFS